-For the larger estate (over $5,000,000, including the face value of your life insurance), an Estate Tax Savings Trust, in addition to providing all the benefits of a Revocable (Living) Trust, can also generate substantial savings of both federal and Ohio estate taxes.
+For a married couple with a large estate (meaning in excess of twice the value of the Federal exemption equivalent, which is currently $11,700,000, including the face value of your life insurance for 2021), an Estate Tax Savings Trust, in addition to providing all the benefits of a Revocable (Living) Trust, can also generate substantial savings of Federal estate taxes.
 An Estate Tax Savings Trust is also sometimes called an "A/B trust" or a "credit shelter trust".

 With an Estate Tax Savings Trust, a portion of the funds are allocated to a sub-trust (the Part B) for the children upon your death.
 This portion can pass federal estate tax free through the use of federal estate tax credits.
 The remaining assets may be allocated to a separate trust solely for the spouse, or given to the spouse directly.
 There will be no federal estate tax upon death of the first spouse, and when the surviving spouse subsequently dies, the assets in the children's trust are nontaxable assets for both Federal and Ohio estate tax purposes.

 The surviving spouse can have full management control over the property allocated for him or her in the trust, and also can receive the income from the children's trust.
 Further, a portion of principal from the children's trust can be made available to the surviving spouse each year.
 The surviving spouse can even be the trustee of both trusts, and therefore continue to manage all of the assets.

 The savings in estate taxes with this type of trust can be substantial.
 For example, on a larger estates the Federal estate tax savings alone can be on the order of 35% of every dollar above the Federal estate tax exemption equivalent in 2012, and as much as 40% in 2013 and 2014 under the current rules.
 The end result is that the surviving spouse and children can be well cared for while maximizing the funds available to the children by reducing estate taxes.